 Influenza (Seasonal Flu).

-- Get a pneumococcal shot if you are age 65 or older; if you have chronic lung
+- Get a pneumococcal shot if you have chronic lung

 disease, such as